SMU-SIS/ecology/README.md

 `Ecology ecology = EcologyCreator.connect(new BluetoothServerConnector(), this, "Phone", true, getApplication());`

-A client device can establish a connection as show below:
+A client device can establish a connection as shown below:

 `Ecology ecology = EcologyCreator.connect(new BluetoothClientConnector(), this, "Watch", false, getApplication());`